30.09.2022 | The liquidity crisis in Europe

 After intensive debates, the Swiss parliament approved the bill on subsidiary financial aid to rescue system-critical companies in the electricity industry in the final vote on 30 September 2022.
 If you take a look at the other countries in Europe, you quickly realise: this is not an isolated case.
 All over Europe, countries are supporting their electricity producers with liquidity in this extreme situation of high electricity prices in order to stabilise the system and ensure security of supply in Europe.

 The Federal Council has been discussing the creation of a rescue mechanism for systemically important electricity companies since 13 April 2022.
 As a result, the Federal Council sought talks with various companies.
-On 6 September 2022, Axpo Holding AG submitted its application for temporary liquidity support to the Federal Council.
+On 2 September 2022, Axpo Holding AG submitted its application for temporary liquidity support to the Federal Council.
 Based on an emergency decree, the Federal Council activated the bailout fund and made a credit line of CHF 4 billion available to Axpo.
 Strict conditions are attached to the credit facility, such as a ban on dividends.
 In addition, Axpo may not sell any assets or carry out any restructuring during this period that could jeopardise the repayment of the loan or any collateral.
 In addition, the necessary information must be provided to federal offices, ElCom and the Swiss Federal Audit Office.
 Under the Emergency Ordinance, the system-critical electricity companies Alpiq, Axpo and BKW are subject to a flat-rate provision fee of CHF 15-20 million per year.
-Axpo has not yet made use of the credit line.

 On 16 September 2022 it became public that the Ticino electricity company had received a state loan of CHF 110 million.
 The Ticino electricity company Azienda Elettrica Ticinese (AET) was struggling with liquidity problems and drew on the credit line on 29 August 2022, but has since repaid it.